 The need for ESG only seems to be growing as society enters unprecedented times: climate change, protests and social upheaval, increasing technological capabilities, the ongoing COVID-19 pandemic.

-The lack of existing data on the situations that we now face make clear a need for frameworks that can quantify and mitigate unpredictable risks.
 ESG strategies can help meet those needs, while providing some guidelines on how to build more resiliency into the corporate universe.

 Companies need to take an active role in the community, beyond just making a profit.
 The positive benefits of this strategy include the company’s expansion and durability of its success.